Project 21 is funded by The National Lottery Community Fund Young Start programme.

 Seven community sports group leaders from the Sported network have joined the project, gaining additional support to help make their groups more inclusive.

-Working with a Sported volunteer, they will develop and deliver an 18-month action plan, matching the need of their own communities and ensuring there is a range of disability inclusive activities to support young people in Dundee.
+Working with a Sported volunteer, they are developing and delivering an 18-month action plan, matching the needs of their own communities and ensuring there is a range of disability-inclusive activities to support young people in Dundee.

 The Dundee Dragons